iopapada/IoTSuperScale/README.md

 }
 ```

-Clone the project in Visual studio and create the App package by right clicking in solution explorer the .csproj -> Store -> Create App Packages.
-In your Browser type the ip_device:8080 -> credentials device -> Apps -> Apps manager -> Local storage -> Choose file from AppPackages.
+Clone the project in Visual studio and create the App package by right clicking in solution explorer the .csproj -> Store -> Create App Packages [Package a UWP App](https://docs.microsoft.com/en-us/windows/msix/package/packaging-uwp-apps).
+For the installation of application you have to go in your Browser type the ip_device:8080 -> credentials device -> Apps -> Apps manager -> Local storage -> Choose file from AppPackages that you create.
+As you will see the intro page has only weight indicator due to lack of credentials and it is not working because there is no calibration.
+The login button is dummy so just press it !!

 <img src="Demonstration/4.jpg" width="30%"></img>
 <img src="Demonstration/5.jpg" width="30%"></img>